Aliases for MCAT Gene

 GeneCards Summary for MCAT Gene

-MCAT (Malonyl CoA:ACP Acyltransferase (Mitochondrial)) is a Protein Coding gene.
-Diseases associated with MCAT include middle ear disease.
-Among its related pathways are Metabolism and fatty acid biosynthesis initiation.
-GO annotations related to this gene include poly(A) RNA binding and [acyl-carrier-protein] S-malonyltransferase activity.
+MCAT (Malonyl-CoA-Acyl Carrier Protein Transacylase) is a Protein Coding gene.
+Diseases associated with MCAT include Myopathy, Myosin Storage, Autosomal Dominant and Middle Ear Disease.
+Among its related pathways are Fatty acid biosynthesis (KEGG) and Metabolism.
+Gene Ontology (GO) annotations related to this gene include [acyl-carrier-protein] S-malonyltransferase activity.